 Store Cupboard Banana Bread

-In our house we always hit that conundrum about what to do with over ripe bananas.
-Some people love them, like my Mum, but for others, like me who like them when they’re just off green, it’s a shame to see them go to waste.
+In our house we always hit that conundrum about what to do with over ripe bananas, and Banana bread is always a solution!
+Some people love them over-ripe, like my Mum, but for others, like me who like them when they’re just off green, it’s a shame to see them go to waste.

 Banana bread has always been my go to and with this store cupboard recipe, you can make it without having to head out to the shops.
 Win, win right?

 But there’s more!
 The best bit is having m this for breakfast.
 Cut some thick slices and place them in the toaster for a few minutes.
 The outside goes crispy and it’s simply delicious!

 |100g||Butter, room temperature|